wagiminator/C64-Collection/C64_TapeDump64/README.md

 In TAP version 1, the data value of 0x00 has been re-coded to represent values greater than 255 * 8 clock cycles or values with a greater resolution (one clock cycle instead of eight).
 When a 0x00 is encountered, three bytes will follow which are the actual pulse length in C64 clock cycles.
 The three bytes are stored in little endian format (least significant byte first).
 For example, a data value for a pulse length of 2875µs would look like this:

 ```0.002875s * 985248Hz = 2832 (data bytes: 0x00, 0x10, 0x0B, 0x00)```

+TAP Version 2 is an extension made by Markus Brenner for C16 tapes.
+It is version 1, but each value represents a halfwave, starting with a '0'->'1' transition.
+The time encoding doesn't change.

 However, in practice, neither the storage of longer pulse lengths nor the higher resolution are relevant in most cases.
 That's why TAP version 0 is used for TapeDump64.